16 Best Home Remedies To Treat Pink Eye (Conjunctivitis)

 - Belladonna: This is usually used during the early stages of conjunctivitis by patients who have swollen eyelids and bloodshot eyes, are sensitive to light, and complain of burning sensation in the eyes.

 - Euphrasia: This is recommended to patients who have watery tears that may become a thick discharge.
 The patient may also complain of a gritty and dry sensation in the eyes.

 - Pulsatilla: Conjunctivitis patients sometimes have mood swings and become irritable too.
 In such cases, this is the recommended medication.
 It also helps patients with itchy eyes, a yellowish green discharge, and eyelids that stick together.
 A cold compress works well in such situations.

 - Sulfur: This is used on conjunctivitis patients who complain of feeling unusually hot and thirsty.
 It also helps with redness, burning, and pain in the eyes.
 The eyes stick together and there may be a yellow discharge accompanied by a foul odor.36

 Conjunctivitis In Newborns

 When a newborn baby shows symptoms of conjunctivitis, don’t wait to see a doctor.
 Neonatal conjunctivitis can be caused by a blocked tear duct, irritation caused by antimicrobials given at birth, or a virus or bacteria passed to the baby from the mother during childbirth.
 If the trigger is an infection, the condition can get quite serious.
 A newborn’s conjunctivitis is best treated under medical guidance.
-The only home remedy advisable is a warm compress between the eye and nasal area to clear a blocked tear duct or any irritation and swelling.33 Freshly expressed breast milk can also be used to bathe the affected eye.34
+The only home remedy advisable is a warm compress between the eye and nasal area to clear a blocked tear duct or any irritation and swelling.37 You can also use fresh breast milk.

 - The most important self-care step is to wash your hands before and after touching your eyes, whether it is to drain the eyes or to apply any medication.